 A cheaper method of producing the Royal Jelly is to use a spray-dry method instead of freeze-drying.
 This method involves diluting down the Royal Jelly and spraying it to achieve a dried product.
 This method requires that a food preservative be added, and for this reason freeze-dried is superior.

-There are Royal Jelly providers (non-beekeepers) that promote their product because Honey is added to the product.
-Although bacteria can not grow in honey, it does not serve as a food preservative.
+There are Royal Jelly providers (non-beekeepers) that promote their product because honey is added to it.
+Although bacteria cannot grow in honey, it does not serve as a food preservative.
 Even if the spray-dried Royal Jelly contains honey, it should still contain a food preservative.

 Freeze-Dried Royal Jelly is fresh Royal jelly with the water removed.
-Freeze-Dried Royal Jelly contains 100% of the original nutrients, maintaining its full strength providing you a wonderful product that is very stable.
-Freeze Dried Royal Jelly has a long shelf life giving you flexibility to take it with you on trip or leave at the office without refrigeration.
+Freeze-dried Royal Jelly contains 100% of the original nutrients, maintaining its full strength and providing you a wonderful product that is very stable.
+Freeze-Dried Royal Jelly has a long shelf life, giving you the flexibility to take it with you on a trip or leave at the office without refrigeration.

 We offer Freeze-Dried Royal Jelly in 3 products: